How do I know I am eligible to come to Tsow-Tun Le Lum?

 Why are there mandatory sobriety lengths?

-Tsow-Tun Le Lum does not have medical staff, and therefore cannot properly care for clients who are experiencing withdrawals or detoxing.
+Tsow-Tun Le Lum does not have medical staff, and therefore cannot properly care for those who are experiencing withdrawals or detoxing.
 The work of healing and learning about yourself is intense.
 Past experience has proven that participants have a much better time in program and higher success rates if they have arrived with the recommended sobriety time.

 What will I do in treatment?